 - Spotlight on…Ride Forward at U.Va.!
 Ride Forward is a research and design group focusing on sustainable transportation.
 Current projects include the conversion of conventional vehicles to electric drive (EVs), the construction of advanced solar powered EVs and charging stations, and the design of vegetable oil-powered cars.
 Check out the group’s website (linked above) to learn how you can get involved!

-Past and Ongoing Committee initiatives include:
+Past Committee initiatives include:

 - Green Initiative Funding Tomorrow (GIFT) – supporting the creation of a green fee at U.Va. to grant funds to students, faculty, and staff who want to pursue sustainability-related projects

 - Sustainability Business Consultants – working to make local businesses more efficient and sustainable